 Share the Love 2014 was such a success, we decided to also do an annual Peanut Butter Drive for The Mustard Seed each Spring.
 This campaign is called Project Peanut Butter.

 Together we fought hunger, the winter weather and restoring faith to the people in need in our community.
 Thank you to everyone that was involved!

 Project Peanut Butter 2015, 2016, 2017 & 2018

 The Mustard Seed is always in need of protein-rich foods to provide to families in need.
 Once schools are closed for the summer, children are no longer benefiting from school lunch programs and food donations decrease dramatically.
 July is one of the highest need months at The Mustard Seed and this is why we donate our peanut butter collection each year at the end of June when the schools are closing for the summer.

-This year, was our 4th year and we donated a total of 2000 jars of peanut butter.
+This year (2018), was our 4th year and we donated over 2000 jars of peanut butter.
 For every jar that was donated through our customers, family, friends and team members, we and Island Nut Roastery, matched it with one jar each.
 That is three for one!

 On June 27th, we dropped off peanut butter and spent the morning volunteering at the Mustard Seed.
 We had a great time giving back and we had fun too!

 A special thank you goes out to, Max Young, owner of Island Nut Roastery, friend and loyal Merry Maids customer, for partnering with us to make Project Peanut Butter a success year after year.

 Also a big thank you to the Uplands Golf Course and their members for your peanut butter donations and your ongoing support.

 Thank you to everyone who has donated to Project Peanut Butter.
 We are looking forward to 2019!